This article covers a ‘combination circuit’ type and shows how it is used in various applications, including lighting and appliances.

 The illustration below shows the difference between a series, parallel, and combination circuit.

-Next, we are going to look at some useful applications of the third type after first highlighting some advantages of the combination circuit design.
+Next, we will look at some useful applications of the third type after first highlighting some advantages of the combination circuit design.

 Advantages of Combination Circuits